emadrid-at-ccm/modern-cpp/concepts/resource-ownership.md

 more `shared_ptr` on the same object, then the last to participate in the ownership is the sole owner, and that is the point of destruction.
-This may be a performance disadvantage; if the resources associated with the dynamic object can be held longer, the ownership can be `transferred` to a collector software component.
+This may be a performance disadvantage; if the resources associated with the dynamic object can be held longer, the ownership can be *transferred* to a collector software component, or the collector may have shared it the whole time.

 In languages that have tracing garbage collection, in this terminology, all references are sharing ownership references, then the relationship of